psriharsha/BlazorWidget/README.md

 ### Usage

-Include the following snippet in your index.html page:
+Include the following snippet in your index.html or _Host.cshtml file:

     <script src="_content/BlazorWidget/widget.js"></script>